elliotberry/Grandaddys_Original_Louisiana-Style_Spicy_Heirloom_Image_Hash_Recipe/README.md

-# Grandaddy's Original Louisiana-Style Spicy Heirloom Image Hash Recipe
+# dads-original-perceptual-hash

+Now with a spicy flavor.

 Sharp-based implementation of perceptual hash (phash) algorithm.
-My main man Denis wrote this and I just refactored it.
+My main man Denis wrote this and I just refactored it and added some tests.

 ## How to use
 Takes in file buffer and returns a promise that resolves to a binary phash.